The maximum distinctness of physical systems: Other distinct transformations

 Finite distinctness limits resolution in measurements.
 For example, suppose we want to measure the time between two states of a unitary evolution with average energy $E_0+\Delta E$.
-For maximum resolution the evolution should have as many distinct states as possible to give the minimum spacing $\tau\approx h/2\Delta E$ between distinguishable moments.
-Distinct states then form a discrete basis for the time evolution, as in \eqn{sampling-time}, so the time between any two states is only defined up to a resolution $\tau$.
-In general, a minimum spacing between distinct ``shifts'' of a state limits the resolution of a measured shift (\cf\cite{hilg88}).
+For maximum resolution the evolution should have as many distinct states as possible to give minimum spacing $\tau\approx h/2\ps\Delta E$ between distinguishable moments.
+Distinct states then form a discrete basis for the evolution, as in Figure~\ref{fig.unitary}, so the time between any two states is only defined up to a resolution $\tau$.

-Since light is often used to probe systems of interest, the maximum density of distinct states in a periodic optical evolution is a key constraint on measurements.
-This is given by the energy bounds.
-Historically, resolution limits stem from a {\em photon number} bound on \mbox{\em phase resolution} in interferometry using {\em monochromatic} light~\mbox{\cite{caves,yurke,vourdas,sanders,ou,kok,g1,durkin,g3,hall,zwierz2,caves2}}.
-With light of frequency $\nu$, average energy bound $\tau\,\Delta E\ge h/4$ implies an average photon number $\bar{n}$ bound, since $\Delta E= \bar{n} h\nu$ and the period of time evolution $T\le 1/\nu$.
-Thus $\bar{n}\,\theta\equiv\bar{n}\,(2\pi\,\tau\ns\ns/T)\ge 2\pi \tau\bar{n}\nu \ge \pi/2$.
-In general, though, only energy bounds distinctness in time.
+Since light is often used to probe systems of \mbox{interest}, maximum density of distinct states in a periodic optical evolution is a key constraint on measurements.
+This is given by energy bounds.
+Historically, fundamental \mbox{limits} in interferometry stem from a photon number bound on phase resolution~\mbox{\cite{caves,yurke,vourdas,sanders,ou,kok,g1,durkin,g3,hall,zwierz2,caves2}}. \textit{For light of frequency} $\nu$, \mbox{average} number of photons $\bar{n}$ determines $\Delta E= \bar{n} h\nu$, and if $N$ distinct states are $\tau$ apart in period $T$, the angle between distinct phases $\theta=2\pi\tau/T$.
+Since $T\le 1/\nu$ and, from~\eqn{etau}, $\,\Delta E\,\tau\ge \frac{h}{2}\ps\frac{N-1}{N}$, the bound $\theta\,\bar{n} \ns\ge\ns \pi\ps\ps\frac{N-1}{N}$ is achievable.
+Since also $\theta\ns=\ns 2\pi/N$, this is equivalent to $N\ns\ns\le\ns\ns 2\ps\bar{n}+1$. \textit{In general}, though, only energy bounds distinctness in time.

-For an ideal interferometer, maximally distinct evolution allows the best resolution in time differences~\cite{durkin}.
-The unitary transformation performed by the interferometer may, however, allow less distinctness than the energy bound (\eg, for~\cite{noon-note} it is half).
-With monochromatic light and beam splitters, overall transformations are isomorphic to 3D rotations~\cite{yurke,vourdas,sanders} and so all bounds \eqn{fntheta} apply.
-In practice, highest resolution is currently achieved using {\em squeezed states} that are not maximally distinct~\cite{caves,caves2}.
-Their resolution scales sub-linearly with energy, but they can be constructed with macroscopic amounts of energy.
+For an ideal interferometer, maximally distinct evolution allows the best resolution in time differences~\cite{durkin,noon-note}.
+With monochromatic light and beam splitters, overall evolutions are isomorphic to 3D rotations~\cite{yurke,vourdas,sanders} and~so the bounds \eqn{fntheta} apply.
+In practice, highest resolution~is currently achieved using {\em squeezed states} and evolutions that are not maximally distinct~\cite{caves,caves2}.
+Resolution scales less than linearly with energy, but probe states~can be constructed with macroscopic amounts of energy.